Map

 In below, example, the column 'state' carries state short name, hence US map rendered at state level

+Secondly, there are a bunch of options that you can customize the map.
 By clicking the map itself, its settings shall show up on the right side, take a look at the anatomy picture:

 Per capita